ykim68ncstate/ST-554-Project1/Task2/README.md

   - For the correlation analysis, examining time- or season-specific correlations, as well as relationships among additional variables, may provide further insight into potential drift patterns and underlying structure in the dataset.

-- Feedback giver - Hannah
+- Feedback giver - Hannah Shaw
   + A few typos:
   +   "The manufacturer specifies less than 2% drift per 6 months (DeVito, 2008)" missing a period at the end of the sentence
   +   "Finally, we conduct temporal analysis from two perspectives: benzene variation over time (line plots across the full collection period) and benzene relationships ignoring time" another missing period at the end of the sentence